 IRIS and your digital project

-Make an appointment to discuss your digital project and learn how IRIS can support you through the process of creating it.
+to discuss your digital project and learn how IRIS can support you through the process of creating it.
 Let us know the basic premise of your project and tell us a few times during the week you are usually available, and we will get back to you as soon as we can!

 Questions to consider

 While in the beginning stages of brainstorming your digital project, there are many things to take into consideration…

 - Who do you want your project to reach?

 - What will your project enable people to do?

 - How will this make use of existing campus resources?

 - Does it connect to or contribute to other projects in the field?